solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 - Ensure the input/output operations per second (IOPS) are sufficient for the application needs.
 Keep the IO latency low.
 - Create and tune the table indexes.
 Avoid full table scans.
-- Performance regular database maintenance.
+- Performance of regular database maintenance.
 - Make sure the application/clients (e.g. App Service) are physically located as close as possible to the database.
 Reduce network latency.
 - Use accelerated networking for the application server when using an Azure virtual machine, Azure Kubernetes, or App Services.
 - Use connection pooling when possible.
 Avoid creating new connections for each application request.
 Balance workloads with multiple read replicas as demand requires without any changes in application code.